hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 8. Implementation Flaws
 9. Missing Functionality

-At this point, I also want to mentioned the stengths of the C API which we also can agree on:
+At this point, I also want to mentioned the strengths of the C API which we also can agree on:

 - Heap types